 - Early intervention is key.
 Don’t brush off any persistent warning signs.

 - Develop and maintain a good, positive relationship with your child.
 Be present for your child.
 Ask them about their day, about their friends, about their passions or hobbies.
 Try to have dinner as a family together.
+Take them out on a mother-child or father-child date.
 Do an activity or sport together.
-Don’t underestimate the love, support and time you give to your child.
+Don’t underestimate how much your love, support and time you give means to your child.

 Is your child stressed or anxious?
 Click here to read more about stress and anxiety in today’s children.
 Dr. Ardyce Yik ND helps countless children and teenagers reach optimal health using natural medicine and nutrition.
 She works closely with psychologists when necessary for the betterment of her patients and is in charge of the “Boost Your Child’s Health”program at OT&P clinic in Repulse Bay.